vidardb/pgrocks-fdw/docker_image/README.md

     Then we can connect to the PostgreSQL successfully inside the container (retry the second command again).

-## Building
+## Building your own Docker image

-We can build a new Docker image in the following way.
-It is the prerequisite that install docker engine in the building machine.

-- Install Docker engine:

-    Docker engine is available on multiple platforms.
-Just follow the [official doc](https://docs.docker.com/install/#supported-platforms) to choose the best installation option for you.

-- Build Docker image:
+You may want to create your custom Docker image.
+Do it by '1-click':

     ```sh
+    # Building a Docker image with the default name: 'vidardb/postgresql:rocksdb-6.2.4'
     make docker-image
     ```

-    After executing the previous command, it will build docker image with the default image repository and name: `vidardb/postgresql:rocksdb-6.2.4`.

-    We can also specify the build parameters:
+Some available build parameters:

     ```sh
     REGISTRY=<YOUR REGISTRY ADDRESS> IMAGE=<YOUR IMAGE NAME> TAG=<YOUR IMAGE TAG> make docker-image